 These prices do not include any applicable taxes.
 In addition, Customer shall pay its local Utility distribution and transmission charges as well as any other applicable charges.

 State regulations require that electricity suppliers provide the following disclosure to customers regarding electricity products in which the prices paid by consumers vary with changes in wholesale electricity prices, other energy prices, or an energy price index.
 Volatility Risk: Electricity prices may be subject to substantial volatility based on economic conditions, fuel prices, seasonal electricity demands, generator outages, weather and other factors.
 Future Performance: Past results regarding particular electricity products are not necessarily an indication of future results.

 C. BILLING: The Customer shall receive a monthly bill from its Utility for the electricity supply by DR and the distribution and transmission charges provided by its Utility.
 Bills are due and payable when your Utility bill is due and payable.
-Balances not paid in full by the due date are subject to the Utility's late payment policies and procedures, including assessment by the Utility of late payment fees and interest.
-DR reserves the right to cancel this energy agreement upon thirty (30) days notice, and move Customer back to the Utility's Standard Offer rate plan.
+Balances not paid in full by the due date are subject to the Utility’s and DR’s late payment policies and procedures, including assessment by the Utility and DR of late payment fees and interest.
+DR reserves the right to cancel this energy agreement upon thirty (30) days notice, and move Customer back to the Utility’s Standard Offer rate plan.

 D. CREDIT: DR may contact a credit reporting agency to check Customer credit history.
 DR reserves the right to report payments 30 days in the arrears to a credit reporting agency.